datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 Not only can you create very specific queries against a single table on data.world, you can also write queries against multiple tables within a single dataset or across many datasets!

-We call these cross-dataset queries 'federated queries' and they're just like same-dataset queries, but require you to specify not just the name of the tables, but also the unique dataset path that the remote table is in.
+We call these cross-dataset queries 'federated queries' and they're just like same-dataset queries, but require you to specify not just the name of the tables, but also the unique dataset path that the remote table is in using dot notation.

 We've been using the full URL for the dataset in our datadotworld method examples, but for federated queries, you'll need to use just the unique part of the URL path.
 Let's look at the dataset `https://data.world/len/intelligence-of-dogs`.
-The unique part of the URL will be `len/intelligence-of-dogs`, where `len` is the owner id and `intelligence-of-dogs` is the dataset id.
+The unique part of the URL is `len/intelligence-of-dogs`, where `len` is the owner id and `intelligence-of-dogs` is the dataset id.

 Lets use that to build an example query that calls the `dog_intelligence` table from that dataset, which will be joined against the `AKC Breed Info` table of the 'local' dataset we'll pass as a parameter to the `query` method, `https://data.world/len/dog-canine-breed-size-akc`: